-- (a) If the GSA Board is satisfied that there are sufficient grounds for taking disciplinary action against a Member, the GSA Board must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the Member. - (b) The subcommittee will endeavour to commence a disciplinary process within 21 working days from the date the dispute was reporting to the GSA Board in writing. - (c) The Members of the disciplinary subcommittee: - (i) may be GSA Board members, Members of the Association or anyone else; but - (ii) must not be biased against, or in favour of, the Member concerned. - (d) The GSA Board may only take disciplinary action against a Member on the following grounds: - (i) non-compliance with this Constitution, the Code of Conduct or a Regulation; - (ii) conduct which is prejudicial to the Association; or - (iii) conduct which is inconsistent with the Principal Purpose of the Association.
+- (a) If the GSA Board is satisfied that there are sufficient grounds for taking disciplinary action against a Member pursuant to rule 4.2(b), the GSA Board must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the Member. - (b) The subcommittee will endeavour to commence a disciplinary process within twenty one working days from the date the dispute was reporting to the GSA Board in writing. - (c) The Members of the disciplinary subcommittee: - (i) may be GSA Board members, Members of the Association or anyone else; but - (ii) must not be biased against, or in favour of, the Member concerned.